-Invasive Species: What to Watch out for in Lake of the Ozarks
+Invasive Species: What to Watch Out for While Boating in Lake of the Ozarks

-Invasive Species: What to Watch out for in Lake of the Ozarks
+Invasive Species: What to Watch Out for While Boating in Lake of the Ozarks

 Invasive species are a significant concern in multiple ecosystems, including the Chesapeake Bay and the Atlantic Ocean.
 Lake of the Ozarks, located in central Missouri, is no exception.
 This vast reservoir, formed by the impoundment of the Osage River, is a popular destination for recreation, tourism and fishing.